yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![AppRT route table is seen here if successful.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image43.png "Route table ")

-5. In the Azure Portal, go to All Services and type Route in the search box and select **Route tables**
+5. In the Azure Portal, go to All Services and type Route in the search box and select **Route tables**.

 6. Select **MgmtRT**, and choose **Routes**.